noah-tz/ElevatorChallenge/README.md

 - Provides a static function to return a component containing the created floors.

 `DisplayTimer` class
-- Object responsible for displaying the remaining time until an elevator's arrival on each floor.
+- Responsible for displaying a count down by intervals of 1 second, is used for displaying the remaining time until an elevator's arrival on each floor.

 `Elevators` class
 - Represents the elevator system for a single building.